 State law requires the City's Housing Element to address, where appropriate and legally possible, the removal of governmental constraints affecting the maintenance, improvement, and development of housing.
-The City's Housing Element identifies implementing the following programs to help lessen governmental constraints on housing development.
+The City's Housing Element identifies the implementation of the following programs to help lessen governmental constraints on housing development.